impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 I also try adding `setopt ksharrays` to both `~/.zshrc` and `~/.zshenv`, and confirming that the `setopt` took effect by running `setopt` without args in my terminal, but no dice.

-[I post a question](https://unix.stackexchange.com/questions/715638/zsh-why-isnt-my-script-reading-my-option-setting) on StackExchange, and wait for an answer.
+[I post a question](https://web.archive.org/web/20230408141508/https://unix.stackexchange.com/questions/715638/zsh-why-isnt-my-script-reading-my-option-setting){:target="_blank" rel="noopener"} on StackExchange, and wait for an answer.
 In the meantime, I know there must be a difference between my experiment script and the rbenv completion script, because they're behaving in different ways.
 My script is not respecting the `ksharrays` option that I'm setting unless it's set directly in the script, while the `echo` statements that I added to the completion script change their output depending on whether `ksharrays` is `set` or `unset`.
 So I continue to believe that a PR to the `rbenv` repo is still needed.

-Eventually, a StackExchange user [replies to my question](https://unix.stackexchange.com/a/715678/142469) with an answer.
+Eventually, a StackExchange user [replies to my question](https://unix.stackexchange.com/a/715678/142469){:target="_blank" rel="noopener"} with an answer.
 TL;DR- running a shell script from inside your terminal doesn't cause your terminal's zsh options to carry over into the executed shell script.
 However, if you've previously defined a tab-complete function via a file that's been `source`'ed, the shell options which are included in the scope of the function aren't picked up until the function is called from your terminal, which (in the case of tab-complete) is when you type in your command and hit tab.

 I create a PR (which may or may not even be merged) to prevent a zsh user's errant `KSH_ARRAYS` option from affecting the tab-complete.
-PR [here](https://github.com/rbenv/rbenv/pull/1422).
+PR [here](https://github.com/rbenv/rbenv/pull/1422){:target="_blank" rel="noopener"}.

 Honestly, the more I think about this, the more I doubt the RBENV maintainers will give the thumbs-up to my PR.
 The whole thing is predicated on the idea that a greater-than-zero number of people will override their `KSH_ARRAYS` option in zsh.
 But if no one in the 10+ year history of RBENV has submitted a Github issue about this, it's probably an incredibly small value-add, if it adds value at all.
 This PR is purely speculative in nature until someone actually runs into a problem in the wild, therefore the PR could be a solution in search of a problem.

 I still want to keep the PR open, because I do think this process has been an educational experience and I'd like that education to continue in the form of feedback from the maintainers.

-However, according to [this link](https://web.archive.org/web/20220512071954/https://blog.mads-hartmann.com/2017/08/06/writing-zsh-completion-scripts.html), the canonical way of setting up a tab completion is to create a file whose directory is one of those listed in `$fpath`.
+However, according to [this link](https://web.archive.org/web/20220512071954/https://blog.mads-hartmann.com/2017/08/06/writing-zsh-completion-scripts.html){:target="_blank" rel="noopener"}, the canonical way of setting up a tab completion is to create a file whose directory is one of those listed in `$fpath`.
 Right now, it looks like RBENV uses a different approach, i.e. it has pre-existing files in the `completions` directory which include a call to `compctl -K`, and it runs `source` on those files when `rbenv init` is run.
 Does it make sense to change the approach to turning on these tab-completions to be more in-line with shell conventions?
 For example, for the `zsh` shell, those files could be in a directory which is not initially included in `$fpath`.
 When `rbenv init` is run, the code could add the directory to `$fpath`.

 Maybe, but I'll save the above idea for another day.